jettblu/Kryptik/README.md

 # Kryptik

 This document explains what Kryptik is and why it exists.
+You can join the waitlist for early access[here](https://kryptik.app/).

 ## Table of contents
 * [What](#what)